-The Relationship Between Poor Digestion, Painful Periods and Anxiety
+The Relationship Between Bloating, Painful Periods and Anxiety

 In the past decade, a condition called Small Intestinal Bacterial Overgrowth has risen to the forefront of functional and wholistic medical paradigms.

 As the name of the condition implies, SIBO refers to the growth of bacteria in the proximal (upper portion of the) small intestine.
 The bacteria that grow in the small intestine in SIBO are not “bad” per se, they just aren’t meant to be there.
 The proximal small intestine, unlike it’s big brother, the large intestine, is supposed to be relatively sterile, that is, free of micro-organism growth.
 SIBO is a condition that underlies over 50% of IBS diagnoses and is a treatable condition.

 If the bacteria strains themselves are not pathogenic, what is the harm of having an extra couple bugs living in the small bowel?